 WILD FACT: This month's Full Moon name is determined by when the equinox occurs (around September 22).
 Most years the Harvest Moon is in September, but around every three years, it is in October (as it was in 2017).
-This year (2018) the Harvest Moon returns to September again.
+In 2018 the Harvest Moon returned to September.
+By 2020 when you complete your journey…The Harvest Moon will rise in October.

 Moon Lesson • The Grand Harvest